Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 Is contact data enough, or do you need intent signals, conversation intelligence, and AI-driven deal execution in one place?

 Hunter.io is built for teams that live and die by email outreach.
 Its Domain Search, Email Finder, and Email Verifier draw from 150 million professional email addresses sourced exclusively from the public web, with every contact carrying clickable source URLs and discovery dates.
-The built-in Sequences tool handles cold email campaigns, and the free plan gives you 50 credits per month with no time limit.
+The built-in Sequences tool handles cold email campaigns from the user's own mailboxes, and the free plan gives you 50 credits per month with no time limit.
 Hunter works well for SDRs, link builders, and agencies who need verified emails fast.
-But it doesn't provide phone numbers, can't run multichannel sequences, and its database is limited to contacts that appear on the public web.
+But it does not provide phone numbers, cannot run multichannel sequences, and its database is limited to contacts that appear on the public web.
+Hunter earns a G2 rating of 4.4/5 from 512 reviews.

 Both platforms deliver solid contact data and basic outreach.
-But for teams whose go-to-market motion demands more than finding contacts and sending emails, there's a question neither tool answers: what happens after you have the data?
+But for teams whose go-to-market motion demands more than finding contacts and sending emails, there is a question neither tool answers: what happens after you have the data?

-ZoomInfo is a go-to-market platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph (an intelligence layer that processes 1.5B+ data points daily) unifies this data with your CRM records, conversation transcripts, and behavioral signals to show the full context of your accounts.
 That context gives AI the fuel to show not just what happened, but why it happened, and which actions will capitalize on that momentum.
-Your team can run sales motions from the GTM Workspace, build go-to-market plays in GTM Studio, or power their own tools through APIs and MCP in any other front-end.
+Your team can run sales motions from GTM Workspace (with AI agents), build go-to-market plays in GTM Studio, or power their own tools through APIs and MCP in any other front-end.

 If your team needs more than a contact database and is ready for a platform that connects data to deal execution, see how ZoomInfo works.